rauhbein/cacheproofs/README.md

    instruction coherent addresses
 * *imv_flush_oblg*: instruction cache flushes preserve the instruction view of instruction coherent addresses
-* *msca_clean_preserve_oblg*: non-dirty addresses are kept non-dirty by data operations unless they are written
+* *msca_clean_preserve_oblg*: clean and data coherent addresses are kept clean by data operations unless they are written
-* *imv_preserve_oblg*: for non-dirty, data and instruction coherent addresses, the instruction view is unchanged, unless they are written
+* *imv_preserve_oblg*: for clean, data and instruction coherent addresses, the instruction view is unchanged, unless they are written

 (2) These proof obligations are broken by memory systems with a unified L2 cache from which the instruction cache can be filled and in which instruction fetches may be allocated, causing eviction of dirty data entries.
-To support such a case they need to generalized along with the proofs of the lemmas that depend on them in the simple hardware model above.
+To support such cases they need to be generalized along with the proofs of the lemmas that depend on them in the simple hardware model above.
 Instruction coherency needs to be extended as well, e.g., by demanding data coherency for the unified L2 cache.
-This work is ongoing.

-(3) Here our instantiation of the cache model with a word-length line size shines through.
-To support wider caches, the proof obligations need to cover the cases that addresses may be evicted or marked dirty by accesses to an address on the same cache line.
 This work is ongoing.

 #### Interface Instantiation